On Single-Payer Healthcare

 In 1965, Lyndon Johnson signed Medicare into law, which serves as a single-payer healthcare system for Americans over 65 and is America’s most popular gov’t program after Social Security.
-As the Intercept has pointed out, the original intent of the framers of Medicare, was that one day it would expanded to cover all Americans.
-Medicare for seniors was a fall back and a stepping stone.
+As the Intercept has pointed out, the original intent of the framers of Medicare, was that one day it would be expanded to cover all Americans.
+Medicare for seniors was a fallback and a stepping stone.

 In 1972, Kennedy stated: “The Federal government would become the health insurance carrier for the entire nation.
 Only government can operate such an insurance program in the best interest of all the people.
 We can no longer afford the health insurance industry in America, and we should not waste vast funds bailing it out.”

 Even in 1993, before he began gutting welfare, privatizing industries, deregulating the banks, expanding the prison industrial complex, and slashing spending, President Clinton proposed a universal healthcare plan of his own.
 Ironically, in response to the Clinton plan, Republicans in Congress turned to a Heritage Foundation plan from the late 1980s which would have mandated that all Americans purchase health insurance; today, this is known as Obamacare.

 Just nine years ago, universal healthcare made it into the 2008 Democratic Party platform.
 In the opening paragraph, the platform reads, “We believe that quality and affordable health care is a basic right.”